cvdlab-courses/pdc/README.md

-# cpd
-Calcolo Parallelo e Distribuito
+# Parallel and Distributed Computing